bookofquantum/BOQ/photons/Qubitron/Fabrication.md

-# Analyzing waveguide-to-APD integration, as this is a critical aspect of PhotoniX.
+# Analyzing waveguide-to-APD integration, as this is a critical aspect of Qubitron.

 **Waveguide-to-APD Integration:**